icopy-site/awesome/docs/awesome/awesome-diversity.md

 This project is part of the [folkswhocode](https://github.com/folkswhocode) organization.
 This means that it adheres to its [core values](https://github.com/folkswhocode/base/blob/master/en/VALUES.md), [code of conduct](https://github.com/folkswhocode/base/blob/master/en/CODE_OF_CONDUCT.md) and
 [contributing guidelines](https://github.com/folkswhocode/awesome-diversity/blob/master/.github/CONTRIBUTING.md), and uses an equivalent [license](https://github.com/folkswhocode/awesome-diversity/blob/master/LICENSE).

-Our Code of Conduct is adapted from the [Contributor Covenant](http://contributor-covenant.org/).UTING.md), and uses an equivalent [license](https://github.com/folkswhocode/awesome-diversity/blob/master/LICENSE).

-Our Code of Conduct is adapted from the [Contributor Covenant](http://contributor-covenant.org/).UTING.md), and uses an equivalent [license](https://github.com/folkswhocode/awesome-diversity/blob/master/LICENSE).

 Our Code of Conduct is adapted from the [Contributor Covenant](http://contributor-covenant.org/).